ow-mods/ow-mod-man-flake/README.md

 Flake to easily install the [outer wilds mod manager](https://github.com/Bwc9876/ow-mod-man) (both cli and gui versions) in nix.

 ## Prerequisites
-While the tools by them selfs, the manager calls .Net Framework programs, so to have it fully functional you need to enable [mono](https://search.nixos.org/packages?show=mono).
+While the tools work by themselves, the manager calls .Net Framework programs, so to have it fully functional you need to enable [mono](https://search.nixos.org/packages?show=mono).

 ## How to Test the Program